Lacrosse in Canada

 Modern lacrosse in Canada has been a popular sport since the mid 1800s.
 Only field lacrosse was played until the 1930s, when box lacrosse was invented.
-In 1994 Parliament passed the National Sports of Canada Act which declared lacrosse to be "Canada's National Summer Sport", with ice hockey as the National Winter Sport.
+In 1994 Parliament passed the National Sports of Canada Act which declared lacrosse to be "Canada's National Summer Sport", with ice hockey as "Canada's National Winter Sport".

 History

 Lacrosse was played by First Nations in Canada before the arrival of European colonists.
 The first documented description of the game was in 1637.
 The game was called baggataway and tewaarathon, which was played by two teams with 100 to 1,000 men each on a field that stretched from about 500 m to 3 km long.

 The Anglophone middle class of Montreal adopted the game in the mid 1800s.
 The first known game between Europeans and First Nations took place in 1843.

+In 1763, a lacrosse tournament between two First Nation tribes was utilized as a strategy to stage an ambush on the British Fort Michilimackinac during the Pontiac Rebellion.
+According to American historian Francis Parkman, "This was no chance stroke.
+It was part of a pre concentrated stratagem to inspire the surprise and destruction of the garrison…The shrill cries of the ball-players were changed to the ferocious war-whoop."
+Lacrosse challenged the typical British attitudes towards sport which saw games as refined and gentlemanly, while lacrosse was much more aggressive and brutal.
+Canadian nationalists like George Beers began advocating for lacrosse to become the national sport instead of cricket as was being pushed by British settlers.

 In 1856, the Montreal lacrosse club was established; by the mid-1860s there were active teams in eastern Ontario.
 The National Lacrosse Association was formed in 1875; in 1880 the league became the National Amateur Lacrosse Association.
 By the 1880s the organized sport was found nationwide, and had become a popular spectator sport.
-To deal with the violence, middle class promoters spoke in Social Gospel terms about the ideal of "muscular Christianity."
-As working class players and spectators became more prominent, the rhetoric focused on winning at all costs.
+To deal with the violence, middle class promoters spoke in Social Gospel terms about the ideal of Muscular Christianity.
+As working-class players and spectators became more prominent, the rhetoric focused on winning at all costs.